 The Catalan giants were irrepressible with both Cesc Fabregas and Alexis Sanchez putting in first-rate performances.
-The pair combined magnificently to end the first half with two goals and two assists each, before the former Arsenal man, operating as a false nine in the absence of Lionel Messi, completed his hat-trick soon after the restart.
+The pair combined magnificently to end the first half with two goals and two assists each, before the former Arsenal man - operating as a false nine in the absence of Lionel Messi - completed his hat-trick soon after the restart.

-Barca's superiority was clear from the off as they dominated possession with Andres Iniesta performing brilliantly in midfield, seemingly able to cut apart the Mallorca defence with a scything pass or a searing dribble.
+Barca's superiority was clear from the off as they dominated possession with Iniesta performing brilliantly in midfield, seemingly able to cut apart the Mallorca defence with a scything pass or a searing dribble.

-It took 20 minutes for Tito Vilanova's men to break the Islanders' resistance and it was Fabregas who, sliding the ball past Dudu Aouate after a magnificent one-two with Sanchez, ended a run of nine Liga outings without a goal and opened the scoring.
+It took 20 minutes for Tito Vilanova's men to break the Islanders' resistance and it was Fabregas who, sliding the ball past Dudu Aouate after a magnificent one-two with Alexis, ended a run of nine Liga outings without a goal and opened the scoring.

-Alfaro then failed to halve the deficit with a header in the 35th minute and it proved to be extremely costly as another two goals for the hosts came in the following three minutes.
+Alejandro Alfaro then failed to halve the deficit with a header in the 35th minute and it proved to be extremely costly as another two goals for the hosts came in the following three minutes.

 Mallorca thought they had pulled one back four minutes later when Alfaro stabbed the ball in at the back post, only to see the referee's assistant raise his flag for a dubious offside decision.